polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 ./target/release/node-template build-spec --chain=local > customSpec.json
 ```

-The file we just created contains several fields, and one can learn a lot by exploring them.
+The file we just created contains several fields, and you can learn a lot by exploring them.
 By far the largest field is a single hex number that is the Wasm binary of our runtime.
 It is part of what you built earlier when you ran the `cargo build` command.
 Having this information on-chain enables forkless upgrades.

 The portion of the file we're interested in is the Aura authorities (used for creating blocks) and the GRANDPA authorities (used for finalizing blocks).
 That section looks like this
 ```json